Goals and Standards

 - Identifying behaviors using symbols on the Coder cards.

-- Inserting Coder cards into the Coder to program behaviors for the 123 Robot.
+- Inserting Coder cards into the Coder to code behaviors for the 123 Robot.

 Students will know